16 December, 2016

 Moonlit cross country skiing

-If you can’t make out it for a moonlit experience, other great cross country ski and snowshoeing options in the region include:
+Other great cross country ski and snowshoeing options in the region include:

 Winter Warrior Trip Idea 2